Alan94087/TipCalculator2/README.md

 thought.
 My biggest problem was that I spent an inordinate amount of time, actually doing the app a second time, on two different problems.
 First, the Settings button was not being displayed (because I had incorrectly assigend the wrong controller).
 Second, I ran into issues with NSUserDefaults being deprecated.
 There was some research in there that was required to figure out how UserDefaults works as the two are not identical.
-Finally, I was not familiar with Git, LiceCap of the whole distribution process and that took a good amount of time.
+Finally, I was not familiar with Git, LiceCap or the whole distribution process and that took a good amount of time.
+I also had some strange behavior wherein I was not able to submit my application through your dashboard.
+Instead of the dashboard coming up, I kept getting redirected to the main page.
+It took me awhile to realize that there must have been an errant cookie or something that was causing the problem.
+I changed browsers and then it all worked fine.

+Anyhow, I added all of that into my time to complete...

 ## User Stories